VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmnse-network-security/notes.markdown

 The packet filter will now only allow incoming traffic to high-numbered ports for those packets that match one of the entries in the directory.
 It reviews the same information as a normal packet-filter firewall but also records information about TCP connections. e.g. sequence numbers.

-### Application Level Gateway (Application Proxy)
+### Application-level Gateway (Application Proxy)

-* Does not permit an end-to-end TCP connection.

-These act as a relay of application-level traffic which has full access to protocols. e.g.:

- 1. User contacts gateway using a TCP/IP application (Telnet, FTP).
- 2. Gateway asks user for name of remote host to be accessed.
- 3. User responds and provides a valid user ID and authentication information.
- 4. Gateway contacts application on remote host and relays TCP segments containing application data.
+An application-level gateway can be configured to only support specific features of an application that a network administrator considers acceptable whilst denying all other features.

 If the gateway does not implement proxy code for the specific service, then the service is not supported.
 It can also be configured to support only specific features of an application.

+**Advantages**:
-Tend to be more secure than packet filters because:

- * They work by whitelisting applications by implementing proxy code for allowed applications.
+ * Tend to be more secure than packet filters because They work by whitelisting applications by implementing proxy code for allowed applications.
  * It is easy to log and audit all incoming traffic at the application level.

 **Disadvantages**: